 By Sheila Walkington, co-founder and CFO Money Coaches Canada

-This is the perfect time to not only look forward and set goals, but to also to reflect on how far you’ve come.
-Looking back at the progress made over the past 12 months may not see dramatic, but if you consider the past 10 or even 15 years, so much has probably changed, especially in terms of your career and income.
+It’s a perfect time to not only look forward and set goals, but to also reflect on how far you’ve come.
+Looking back at the progress you’ve made over the past 12 months may not seem dramatic, but if you consider the past 10 or even 15 years, so much has likely changed, especially in terms of your career and income.

 When you were starting out, you probably had a pretty simple financial plan – pay the bills so the lights stay on.
 Going out to the movies may have meant you’d have a smaller bag of groceries that week, and you may have dreamed of the day when you’d reach a level of success that you’d never need to budget again.